osl-incubator/sugar/README.md

 Simplify the usage of containers.

-You maybe would be thinking, why I need new library that wrap-up docker-compose or podman-compose if it is really simple to use?
+You may be thinking, why do I need a new library that wrap-up docker-compose or podman-compose if they are already really simple to use?

-Yes, that is simple to use, but if you have some other parameters to the compose command line, it could be very tedious to right it every time such as `--env-file`, `--project-name`, `--file`, etc.
+Yes, they are simple to use, but if you have some other parameters to the compose command line, it could be very tedious to write them every time such as `--env-file`, `--project-name`, `--file`, etc.

 So, in this case we could use something like a script or `make`, right?